dehaenw/ultra_enumerate/README.md

 # ultra_enumerate
 enumerate a large amount of rdkit valid SMILES.

-Sometime, the doRandom=True flag of Chem.MolToSmiles in rdkit just doesn't cut it.
+Sometimes, the doRandom=True flag of Chem.MolToSmiles() in rdkit just doesn't cut it.
 For example, the topical nasal decongestant `c1ccccc1CC(C)NC` has merely 40 unique random SMILES.
 Making use of the "use ring operators as normal bonds" trick, we can do better than that and generate a large amount of ugly but rdkit-valid SMILES!
 Because using this trick makes it possible to use any atom ordering, this means a total of `N!` SMILES of this type are possible, with `N` the amount of atoms and `!` the factorial (I'm not shouting, I'm calm).
 In case there's symmetry the number will be a bit lower.

 ## reqs